REPLACE

 Examples 🔗

-=REPLACE(A1, 9, 7, 'powerful')
+=REPLACE(A1, 9, 7, "powerful")

 This will update the text in cell A1 to 'Excel is powerful'.

-Let's consider another scenario: You have '123-456-7890' in cell B1, and you wish to change the segment '456' to '789'.
-The formula would be:
+Consider another scenario: You have '123-456-7890' in cell B1, and you wish to change the segment '456' to '789'.
+Use the formula:

-=REPLACE(B1, 5, 3, '789')
+=REPLACE(B1, 5, 3, "789")

-After the execution of this formula, B1 will display '123-789-7890'.
+After using this formula, B1 will display '123-789-7890'.

 Notes 🔗